Sleep in fish

-Whether fish sleep is an open question, to the point of having inspired the title of several popular science books.
+Whether fish sleep or not is an open question, to the point of having inspired the title of several popular science books.
 In birds and mammals, sleep is defined by eye closure and the presence of typical patterns of electrical activity in the brain, including the neocortex, but fish lack eyelids and a neocortex.
 Some species that always live in shoals or that swim continuously (because of a need for ram ventilation of the gills, for example) are suspected never to sleep.
 There is also doubt about certain blind species that live in caves.

-However, other fish do seem to sleep, especially when purely behavioral criteria are used to define sleep.
+Other fish do seem to sleep, however, especially when purely behavioral criteria are used to define sleep.
 For example, zebrafish, tilapia, tench, brown bullhead, and swell shark become motionless and unresponsive at night (or by day, in the case of the swell shark); Spanish hogfish and blue-headed wrasse can even be lifted by hand all the way to the surface without evoking a response.
 On the other hand, sleep patterns are easily disrupted and may even disappear during periods of migration, spawning, and parental care.